analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet.md

 $$

 where $$p_i$$ is the probability of microstate $$i$$.
+* Energy can change spontaneously through the process of thermal fluctuations!
+* However, the overall energy tends to remain constant over time, due to the law of energy conservation.

 * The _axiom of apriori probabilities_ says that the probability of being in a a state